alexdown/rethinkdb-view/README.md

 2. However, there is no equivalent to the mongo `$out`, so your only option is query via a client and then re-insert the data in a new table

+3. And, as in mongo, feature requests for [views](https://github.com/rethinkdb/rethinkdb/issues/1542) and [materialized views](https://github.com/rethinkdb/rethinkdb/issues/3171) have been created but not yet prioritized.

-3. The option of monitoring for changes on a table is available also in rethinkDB.
+4. The option of monitoring for changes on a table is available also in rethinkDB.
 It is kind of more "official" than the mongoDB equivalent "hack" of tailing the oplog.
 It is called [change feeds](http://rethinkdb.com/docs/changefeeds/javascript)

-4. You can create a cursor that is returning an object every time a specific table is updated.
+5. You can create a cursor that is returning an object every time a specific table is updated.
 In the example below (also in `test.js`, I create a changefeed on the `sales` table:

 	```javascript
 	connect().then(function(conn){